Importance of Developing a Logic Model

 Logic Model Development Guide

-Provides a logic model template and an example logic model for addressing a substance use disorder problem, as well as guidelines for developing a logic model.
+Provides a logic model template, an example logic model, and guidelines for developing a logic model for addressing SUD.

 Organization(s): Massachusetts Substance Abuse Prevention Collaborative (SAPC)